Keylem/ThinkPad-E14-Gen3-AMD-Ryzen-5-5500U-Hackintosh/README.md

 Status
 --
-- Not Usable, opening chrome/firefox crashes system
-- Doesn't wake up from sleep (but opening and closing lid does not crash)
+- No graphics acceleration is awailable for Renoir right now.
+- Sleep should be modified to use hybernation value 3
 - Sound not working (because of laziness)
-- CPU power Management is not working (and probably never will be)
+- CPU power Management is partially working, but needs AMD Power Gadget.app to fonction.
 - Some adobe apps and docker containers straight up does not work
-- USB ports didn't mapped (bcs of laziness again)
 - 3.5mm Jack (bcs I don't have wired headphones)

 What is working?